dustinstansbury/theclevermachine/_posts/2020-08-16-svd-data-compression.md

 # Data Compression and Low-Rank Approximation

 First off, what do we mean by low-rank approximation?
 Say you have an $$m \times n$$ data matrix $$X$$.
 The data contained in $$X$$ could be anything, really.
 For example, in a computer vision setting, $$X$$ could encode a single image, where each entry in the matrix is a pixel intensity value at a location encoded by the $$i,j$$-th row and column.
 In a machine learning setting, $$X$$ could be a data set, where each row is an observation and each column is a measurable dimension.
-Heck, in a computer-vision-machine-learning setting, $$X$$ could represent multiple images, with each image being encoded as a row, and each column being one of $$n = (\text{width} \times \text{height}$$) values, encoding the image location-pixel values unraveled into a row-vector.
+Heck, in a computer-vision-meets-machine-learning setting, $$X$$ could represent multiple images, with each image being encoded as a row, and each column being one of $$n = (\text{width} \times \text{height}$$) values, encoding the image location-pixel values unraveled into a row-vector.

 No matter the type of information $$X$$ encodes, it will have a [*matrix rank*](https://en.wikipedia.org/wiki/Rank_(linear_algebra)) $$r$$, which is essentially the number of linearly independent columns (column rank) or rows (row rank) contained in the matrix.
 We'll focus on column rank in this post.
 It's entirely possible (and common) for a matrix to have a rank that is smaller than the number of columns in the matrix.
 For example, the left two plots in ***Figure 1*** display two different matrices $$X$$ and $$\tilde X$$.
 These two matrices have the same column rank, despite having a different numbers of columns.
 This is because the matrix $$X$$ is full rank in that its column rank is equal to the number of columns.
 In contrast, the matrix $$\tilde X$$ contains redundant columns, resulting in a column rank that is smaller than the number of columns.[^1]